Koebe conjecture and the Weyl problem for convex surfaces in hyperbolic 3-space: Introduction

 \subsection{History and a generalized Weyl problem in $\H^3$}

-Koebe conjecture is known to be true for connected open set $U \subset \hat{\C}$ which has finitely many boundary components (\cite{k1}).
-The best work done to date is by He-Schramm \cite{hes} where they proved the conjecture for $U$ with countably many boundary components.
-Conjecture 1 is known to be true for finite area hyperbolic surfaces and hyperbolic surfaces of finite topological types whose ends are funnels by the works of Rivin \cite{rivin2} and Schlenker \cite{sch1} respectively.
+The Koebe conjecture is known to be true for connected open sets $U \subset \hat{\C}$ which have finitely many boundary components (\cite{k1}).
+The best work done to date is by He-Schramm \cite{hes}, where they proved the conjecture for $U$ having countably many boundary components.
+Conjecture 1 is known to be true for finite area hyperbolic surfaces and hyperbolic surfaces of finite topological types whose ends are funnels by the works of Rivin \cite{rivin2} and Schlenker \cite{sch1}, respectively.
 F. Fillastre \cite{fillastre} proved that Conjecture 1 holds for many symmetric domains with countably many boundary components.

-Conjecture 1 is a Weyl type problem for convex surfaces.
+Conjecture 1 is a Weyl-type problem for convex surfaces.
 It is well known that a smooth convex surface in the Euclidean space (respectively the hyperbolic space) has Gaussian curvature at least zero (respectively $-1$).
 Weyl's problem asks the converse.
-Namely, whether any Riemannian metric of positive curvature on the 2-sphere is isometric to the boundary of a convex body in the 3-space.
+Namely, whether any Riemannian metric of positive curvature on the 2-sphere is isometric to the boundary of a convex body in 3-space.
 The problem was solved affirmatively by Levy, Nirenberg and Alexandrov.
-The natural generalization of Weyl's problem to the hyperbolic 3-space states that every complete path metric of curvature at least $-1$ on a genus zero surface is isometric to the boundary of a closed convex set in the hyperbolic 3-space.
+The natural generalization of Weyl's problem to hyperbolic 3-space states that every complete Riemannian metric of curvature at least $-1$ on a genus zero surface is isometric to the boundary of a closed convex set in hyperbolic 3-space.
 This was established by Alexandrov in \cite{al}.
-Using the work of Alexandrov, we are able to show \cite{lw2} that the converse holds, i.e., every complete hyperbolic surface of genus zero is isometric to $\partial C_H(Y)$ for some closed set $Y \subset \partial \H^3$.

 Take a simply connected domain $U \subset \C$ with $U \neq \C$ and let $Y =\hat{\C}-U$ be its complement.
-Then in the upper-half space model of the hyperbolic 3-space, the boundary surface $\partial C_H(Y)$ is homeomorphic to $U$ and hence is simply connected.
-Thurston's theorem says that there exists an isometry $\Phi$ from $\partial C_H(Y)$ to $\partial C_H(\mathbb D^c)$ where $\mathbb D$ is the unit disk.
+Then, in the upper-half space model of the hyperbolic 3-space, the boundary surface $\partial C_P(Y)$ is homeomorphic to $U$ and hence is simply connected (see Corollary \ref{3212}).
+Thurston's theorem says that there exists an isometry $\Phi$ from $\partial C_P(Y)$ to $\partial C_P(\mathbb D^c) \cong \H^2$, where $\mathbb D$ is the unit disk.
 On the other hand, the Riemann mapping theorem says that there exists a conformal diffeomorphism $\phi$ from $U$ to $\mathbb D$.
 Thus Thurston's isometry $\Phi$ can be considered as a geometric realization of the Riemann mapping $\phi$.
 The Koebe conjecture and Conjecture 1 are the corresponding Riemann mapping-Thurston's isometry picture for non-simply connected domains.